rubytogether/rubytogether.org/app/views/news/2016-12-31-december-2016-monthly-update.html.md

 As always, if you'd like to spread the word about Ruby Together or just wear some great-looking shirts, check out the [Ruby Together shop](https://shop.rubytogether.org).
 It's also the only worldwide source for Bundler packing tape! 😎

+Keep an eye out for our much more timely January update, coming in about a week!

 Until next time,\<br\>
 André, Lynn, and the Ruby Together team